A PROPERLY TREATED SWIMMING POOL IS A SAFE PLACE.

-Therefore an enveloped virus such as the COVID-19 virus, that is easier to kill, would be situated in the green area of the diagram and will be inactivated at even lower Ct values.
+Therefore an enveloped virus such as the COVID-19 virus, which is easier to kill, would be situated in the green area of the diagram and will be inactivated at even lower Ct values.

 The diagram also shows how UV disinfection can be used to amplify the disinfection efficacy considerably against other viruses and pathogens.

-Yes, for a conventional swimming pool with good hydraulics and filtration, operating within its design bathing load, adequate water quality is achieved with a free chlorine level of ≥0.5-1.0ppm throughout the pool.
+Yes, for a conventional swimming pool with good hydraulics and filtration, operating within its designed bathing load, adequate water quality is achieved with a free chlorine level of ≥ 0.5-1.0 ppm throughout the pool.
 Lower free chlorine concentrations (0.5 ppm or less) will be adequate when chlorine is used in combination with ozone or UV disinfection.

-This means: with a free chlorine level of ≥0.5-1 mg/l the water is not only crystal clear and disinfected, it also has the ability to tackle any virus or pathogens which may be taken into the water.
+This means: that with a free chlorine level of ≥0.5-1 mg/l, the water is not only crystal clear and disinfected, it also has the ability to tackle any virus or pathogens that may be taken into the water.

 Routine measurement of the main water quality parameters is essential.
-It is recommended to regularly check the pH, Free Chlorine and Total Chlorine either by test strips and test kits, or through a specialist poolcare retailer or service business provider that can complete a full diagnosis.
-Testing for other parameters such as Total Alkalinity (buffer), Hardness, Cyanuric acid (stabiliser), metals and phosphates will help keep the pool and pool equipment in a good condition.
+It is recommended to regularly check the pH, Free Chlorine and Total Chlorine either by test strips and test kits or through a specialist pool care retailer or service business provider that can complete a full diagnosis.
+Testing for other parameters such as Total Alkalinity (buffer), Hardness, Cyanuric acid (stabiliser), metals and phosphates will help keep the pool and pool equipment in good condition.

 The correct level of free chlorine in the water can be reached by dosing solid chlorine (granular or tablets) or liquid chlorine.
 Automation of this dosing & regulation process is possible and highly recommended for ease of mind.
 Another alternative is to use a Salt Water Chlorinator to automatically generate active free chlorine from salt dissolved in the water.